ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   to cancel the execution of this task
 *   to wait if necessary for the computation to complete, and then to retrieve its result

-The `FutureTask’ class implements both `Future` and `Runnable` interfaces.
+The `FutureTask` class implements both `Future` and `Runnable` interfaces.
 From the first interface, the class inherited the ’isDone’ method to check if the computation is complete, and the ’get’ method to retrieve the result of the computation.
 From the second interface, the class inherited the `run` method to execute a task (either ’Runnable’ or ’Callable’) in an ’ExecutorService’.

 But the the `Future` interface has significant limitations: